Agrapatana: Industry

 The town is surrounded by numerous tea estates (including Holmwood Estate (Map), Sutton Division, Agra Uvah, Hauteville Estate and Glasgow Estate).
-The tea produced in Agrapatana is of high quality and typically demands a high price in the tea market.
+The tea produced in Agrapatana is of high quality and typically commands a high price in the tea market.

 Population

 Majority of people living in this area are Tamils however there are Sinhalese and Muslim ethnic communities as well.
 The Tamil people living in Agrapatana have their origin in South Indian State, Tamil Nadu who were brought to be employed as tea workers by British during the Colonial period (1815-1947).

 Education

 Agrapatana Tamil Maha Vidyalayam and Sinhala Maha Vidyalaya are situated in the vicinity.